Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 They never arrive.

-I drive back down toward the Co-op to return to my work, but then turn my car around around and head back up the hill toward the high school, not wanting to leave this undone.
+I drive back down toward the Co-op to return to my work, but then turn my car around around and head back up the hill toward the high school again, not wanting to leave this undone.

 Instead of the boys, I see me, in the rear view mirror–silver hair streaming around a painted face.
 Crazy lady.
 I’ve seen her before.
 When I was a young woman.
 I never wanted to be her.